 Maintenance / Construction Manager

-The Nez Perce Tribal Housing Authority is accepting applications for a Maintenance & Construction Manager Responsible for effective management of maintenance program, home repair projects and special projects, including residential inspections.
-Requires high school diploma or GED, trade school certification, 5 years experience in all phases of residential construction, 3 years supervising, possess valid driver’s license and be insurable.
+The Nez Perce Tribal Housing Authority is accepting applications for a Maintenance & Construction Manager responsible for effective management of maintenance program, home repair projects and special projects, including residential inspections.
+Requires high school diploma or GED, trade school certification, 5 years experience in all phases of residential construction, 3 years supervising & managing projects, possess valid driver’s license and be insurable.
 Excellent writing, mathematical and organizational skills.
 Indian Preference will apply/excellent benefits.
-Submit Nez Perce Tribal Housing Authority Employment application to: Nez Perce Tribal Housing Authority, P.O.
+Submit NPTHA employment application to: Nez Perce Tribal Housing Authority, P.O.
 Box 188, Lapwai, ID 83540.
-More information: (208) 843-2229.
-Open until filled.
+More information and job description: (208) 843-2229.
+Open until filled with weekly application reviews beginning 04/18/2019.

 The mission of the Nez Perce Tribal Housing Authority is to create opportunities to meet the housing needs of enrolled members of the Nez Perce Tribe by maximizing the utilization of available resources to ensure services are provided in an efficient, professional, economical and timely manner; forming and enhancing partnerships between the NPTHA and tribal, state, local, and private entities; promoting self sufficiency and improving the quality of life.